 That is before discussing the complication of the Tower jibs.
 You have three massive slew axes with closed loop positioning to rotate the jib cranes independently, and six horizontal traveling assemblies to radially locate the top block. …

 The rapid accurate positioning required.
-To generate substantial power, the winches can’t lower each pair of blocks in 5 seconds and then slow down and spend a minute gingerly maneuver each block into position while two groups of people with walkie-talkies talk to the crane operator.
+To generate substantial power, the winches can’t lower each pair of blocks in 5 seconds and then slow down and spend a minute gingerly maneuver each block into position while two people in hardhats talk to the crane operator over walkie-talkies.
 It has to be fast and completely automated.
 It has to work in the wind.

 The wear and tear on the cables.
 1-ton elevator cables have a long service life.
 35 ton blocks being rapidly lifted and lowered put a lot more stress on cables.